1. Getting Started

 If you contact us and opt out of receiving further communications from us we will take steps to ensure you do not receive any such further information from us in future.
 Recipients of our newsletters and other correspondence may notify us at any time should they wish to discontinue receipt of emails and other communications from us.

-We may be required to disclose Personal Information to certain third parties that may include:
+We may also be required to disclose Personal Information to certain third parties that may include:

-- government and law enforcement agencies, regulators and law courts;
+- government and law enforcement agencies and regulators;

 - your agents, professional advisors, auditors or insurers;